A.Design and artwork

 puts it in form

-But who is going to take the time to read the message?
+But who is going to take the time to

 As our first perception is visual, it is the form that determines if the message will be read, then understood by the target.
 The goal is not just to ¨make beautiful¨, but to be effective and clear in getting the desired response to the sent message.
 The graphic designer does not make ¨decoration¨.
 He must create some graphic elements that will allow for establishing visual pertinent communication.